A remote village creates beauty out of recycled trash. God does the same thing. Recycling–and creating beauty–is His specialty.

 My Personal Prayer for You

 Lord, what an awesome and resourceful God You are!
-Truly, You take the garbage from the landfill of our lives and create something beautiful!
+Truly, You take the garbage from the landfill of our lives and create something beautiful out of it.
 Teach us to value what others call castaways–even Your own creation, and give us the resources and the creativity to help bring beauty to those who need it most.
 Thank You for recycling every mistake, every sin trail, every piece of accumulated trash from our lives, and giving us a new purpose that will ultimately glorify You.
 I can’t wait to hear the final concerto of Heaven’s Orchestra one day as every knee bows, every tongue confesses, and every “instrument” from even the most remote parts of the earth blends in perfect harmonic praise to the One who has redeemed us and given us life!

 Praise the Lord!
 He…rescues the wretched who’ve been thrown out with the trash (Psalm 113:7 MSG).